This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 An arrow shows the current sorting.
 The numbers next to the arrow show if the sorting is ascending or descending.

-You can sort by up to three metrics at the same time (Prio 1: high, 3: low).
+You can sort by up to three metrics simultaneously (Prio 1: high, 3: low).
 If there are several same values for the metric with Prio 1, the dimension will be sorted by the metric with Prio 2.

 Example: In the following screenshot all values are sorted first by Bounce Rate, then by Entries, then by Page Impressions.